 There are a lot of large-value capacitors in this radio, which are fed by a pair of 6AX5s wired in parallel.
 Plenty of B+ current to go around.
 Based on my experience with this radio, I’ve added 68 uF and 100 uF to my stock, but during this repair I had to create those high values by adding 10s, 22s and 47s in parallel.

 Four filter capacitors and the output cathode bypass capacitor in total: 5 very large capacitors in 3 cans.
+I’m leaving them there both for aesthetic reasons, and so there’s no open holes on the rear of the chassis with several hundred volts exposed.

 I use red alligator clips to identify where to clip the wires to the right length and solder while relocating the capacitors to the new terminal strips.
 This was good for helping figure out lead dress of all the wires at once, without losing my place.
+It does look a bit chaotic.

 The coils and tubes all checked out during earlier testing, so with component replacement complete, I replaced the power cord with a new polarized model switching the hot side, and substituted a bench speaker on the output transformer.
 For this radio, I made a house call to remove the chassis assembly from the cabinet, since otherwise it would have been impossible to repair.